lhcb/starterkit-lessons/06-building-decays.md

 >                       RequiredSelections=[d0_sel, soft_pion_sel])
 > ```
 >
-> This allows to (a) save time by performing the filtering of the soft pions only once, and (b) keep all the common cuts in a single place, avoiding duplication of code.
+> This allows us to save time by performing the filtering of the soft pions only once, and to keep all the common cuts in a single place, avoiding duplication of code.

 We can now build build a `SelectionSequence` to add to the `DaVinci` execution sequence